 Here it is.
 The big reveal.
 After a week of teasing you guys silly, we’re here to announce the major home improvement project that whipped through Casa Petersik like a tornado.
-No, we didn’t blow out a wall (although we’re nuts about open living, we blew out all the walls that we could last year- which you can read about here and here).
+No, we didn’t blow out a wall (although we’re nuts about open living, we blew out all the walls that we could last year- which you can read about here).
 And we’re not adding a second story or an addition- we already have two bedrooms that we don’t use so more space is currently out of the question.
-And although a super huge closet, a remodeled master bathroom or bedroom, and exposed beam ceilings sound super fantastico, that’s not what we were up to either.
+And although a super huge closet, a remodeled bathroom or bedroom, and exposed beam ceilings sound super fantastico, that’s not what we were up to either.
 Oh and about that nursery rumor, well, no dice.

 But we did GET OUR WOOD FLOORS REFINISHED!
 Yup, we took down our Christmas tree a week early, painstakingly cleared out the guest bedroom (along with our other two bedrooms and the living room), froze our little buns off (the windows were constantly open to air out the house), hung a curtain to shield ourselves from sanding dust and lived in utter chaos, relegated only to the den and the kitchen (which were packed with all the furniture from the rest of the house!) all in the name of glossy new mocha floors.

 A few of our diehard readers guessed this right on the nose from the very first clue.
-Our orange 50-year-old hardwood floors have bothered us for a while, especially because the new mocha hardwood that we had installed in the kitchen, den, laundry nook and half bath looked so clashy against the original yellowy-gold flooring in the living room, hallway, guest bedrooms and master bedroom.
+Our orange 50-year-old hardwood floors have bothered us for a while, especially because the new mocha hardwood that we had installed in the kitchen, den, laundry nook and half bath looked so clashy against the original yellowy-gold flooring in the living room, hallway, guest bedrooms and main bedroom.
 Here’s a visual: